Elamaram

 Elamaram is a village in the Indian state of Kerala.
-It is situated near Edavannappara in Malappuram District of Kerala.
-This village is very scenic as it is on the bank of Chaliyar.
-There is a ferry service here that can take you to the northern side of the Chaliyar river.
-The ticket is Rs.5.00 and the motor boat service is available every half an hour between 6.40 a.m. and 8.40 p.m. including Sundays.
+It is situated near Edavannappara in Malappuram district.
+This village is on the bank of the Chaliyar river.

 Ghost Town

 Across the river Chaliyar lies the abandoned Industries factory named "'Gwalior Rayons'" (later renamed as Grasim) which once employed 2,000 employees.
 Environmental agitations in 1998 under the leadership of K. A. Rahman caused the closure of the factory and the entire village went bankrupt because of the sudden development and eleven people even committed suicide because of not being able to face unexpected poverty.

 The resort Chaliyar Jalak looks like an abandoned place like the Grasim Factory nearby.
 Even though there are many rooms and a river side picnic space with tiled footpaths, there is no maintenance of any sort.
-The place looks eerie with no staff, not even a watchman to take care of the property.